Skip to content

 De-liquidation can happen until all the assets backing the loan are converted back into the original asset (ETH).

-Summary: If the price of the collateral
+Summary: If the price of the collateral rises, LLAMMA starts buying back the collateral for the borrow asset.

 Hard-Liquidation